 Stay on the beaten path.
 Don’t plan on being too far from a good doctor or hospital just in case complications arise.
 It’s not worth the risk.

 Don’t stuff your itinerary with too much activity.
 Plan on having downtime, naps and rest days where you just chill by the pool or in a comfy hotel room.

 Think about food.
 I have food aversions throughout my entire pregnancy.
 I just spent ten weeks of my second pregnancy travelling around South East Asia and really struggled with my food choices during this time.
 Normally I love Thai food, curries and a bit of chilli but while pregnant all I want is plain food and dairy products.
 During my first pregnancy we travelled to Japan and I really missed out by not being able to enjoy all the sushi and sashimi on offer.

-Bring snacks on the plane in case the airline food isn’t pregnancy friendly.
-There is no option for pre-ordering a pregnancy-friendly in flight meal as you would a vegetarian or kosher meal.
+Bring snacks on the plane in case the airline food isn’t pregnancy-friendly.
+A lot of foods are off-limits during pregnancy.
+Unfortunately, there is no option for pre-ordering a pregnancy-friendly in flight meal as you would a vegetarian or kosher meal.
 Have some food in your bag in case you aren’t offered anything suitable on board.